oracle/graalpython/docs/user/FAQ.md

 It depends, but is currently unlikely.
 The first goal with GraalPy was to show that NumPy and related packages can run using the managed GraalVM LLVM runtime.
-The GraalVM team continues to improve the number of passing CPython unittests, and to track the compatibility with popular PyPI packages.
+The GraalVM team continues to improve the number of passing CPython unit tests, and to track the compatibility with popular PyPI packages.

 ### Can GraalPy replace my Jython use case?